Jagannath University: History

-In 1884, it was raised to a second grade college.
+In 1884, it was raised to a second-grade college.
 Law was one of the first courses introduced.
 A common management committee administered the school and college until 1887, when the school section was separated to form the independent Kishore Jubilee School, now known as K. L. Jubilee School.
-The administration of the college was transferred to a board of trustees in 1907.
-In the following year, it became a first grade college.
+The college administration was transferred to a board of trustees in 1907.
+In the following year, it became a first-grade college.

 The college started with 48 students.
 In five years, the roll rose to 396.
 In 1910, Raja Manmath Roy Chowdhury, the Zamindar of Santosh, Tangail, affiliated the Pramath-Manmath College of Tangail with Jagannath College.
 With the establishment of the University of Dhaka in 1921, it stopped admission to degree courses and was renamed Jagannath Intermediate College.
-This status was changed after 28 years in 1949, when it reopened degree classes.
+This status was changed after 28 years in 1949 when it reopened degree classes.
 The college was taken over by the government in 1968.

 Jagannath College opened honours and masters programmes in 1975.
-That year the government once again took over and upgraded it into a postgraduate college.
+That year, the government took over it again and transformed it into a postgraduate college.
 In 1982, the college closed its programmes at the intermediate level.
 It introduced evening shifts in 1992.

 It was transformed into Jagannath University in 2005 by passage in the national parliament of the Jagannath University Act-2005.

 Ranking

-International ranking

 In 2022, The ranking position of Jagannath University is 3399.